WNBA Should Suspend Dijonai Carrington For Seemingly Poking Caitlin Clark In Eye On Purpose | Bobby Burack

 Here's the play:

-But if you look closer, it appears to me that Carrington quite clearly did not poke Clark in the eye by accident.
+But if you look closer, it appears quite clear that Carrington did not poke Clark in the eye by accident.
 As shown via several angles, Carrington seems to have jabbed Clark in the eye with her nail.

 You will also notice Carrington did not check on Clark afterward.